 Please include a copy of the protocol/plan for the proposed work with SAIL, including the contact details of any co-applicants when you return your completed form.

-We aim to obtain investigate educational attainment using the Department for Children Education, Lifelong Learning and Skills for children with epilepsy, and compare children who take anti-convulsantstheir Key Stage 1-4 results during school to a matched control group (sex, school year, social deprivation, birth weight and gestational age).
+We aim to obtain investigate educational attainment using the Department for Children Education, Lifelong Learning and Skills dataset for children with epilepsy, and compare their Key Stage 1-4 results during school to a matched control group (sex, school year, social deprivation, birth weight and gestational age).
 The steps taken to conduct this study are:

-Obtain Key Stage 1-4 data between 2003 and 2016 for all-Wales using the Department for Children Education, Lifelong Learning and Skills (SAIL schema EDUCV).
+Obtain Key Stage 1-4 data between 2003 and 2016 for all-Wales using the Department for Children Education, Lifelong Learning and Skills dataset (SAIL schema EDUCV).

 Identify which children have been diagnosed with epilepsy from GP records (SAIL schema WLGPV) before their year of study in each Key Stage.
 This will be done by using an existing algorithm developed and validated on SAIL data 10.1016/j.seizure.2017.10.008